Shhsvri/BIOF045-NGS_Analysis/Day2_DNAseq/lessons/02_variant-calling.md

 > Information about `recode` adapted from the [VCFtools manual](https://vcftools.github.io/man_latest.html).

 Now we are *(almost)* ready to annotate this VCF with known information from dbSNP, and add functional annotation information to enable variant prioritization.

-***
-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
-These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*